anaele-paris/Poppy/README.md

 ## Project

-Creation of a virtual environment with Coppelia Sim dedicated to make a robot executing some tasks.
+Creation of a virtual environment with Coppelia Sim dedicated to make a robot executing some tasks using Reinforcement Learning (RL).

 ## How to setup?